 I even visited Jasper, which is just a short drive north of Banff, and I must say, it didn’t really outshine Banff National Park (granted it’s pretty damn hard… I mean, WHOA, just look at those pictures below!
 Incredible.)

 No doubt, Banff National Park is a nature-lover’s dream….
 (Or a photographer’s dream.
 Or an exercise-junkie’s dream.
 Or just a dream-like destination for anyone who likes beautiful places.)

 There is so much to do — and look at, too.
 The winding roads, the majestic creatures that inhabit the area, and those mountains!

 Ah man, now I want to go back.
 Actually, I need go back!

 Anywho, on with the main reason you’re here, right?
 Is Banff National Park worth visiting?
-And what makes this place so popular amongst travelers?
+And why is Banff so popular among travelers?

 Love mountains?
 Then you’ll love Wales.
 Take a look at my 33 reasons to visit Wales that’ll have you booking a flight to this underrated (often forgotten) UK country ASAP!

 Table of Contents